 - Ideal referees are people who can personally comment on the specific achievements, contributions and the impact of these actions of the person nominated.

 - A minimum of three letters are required for Distinguished Alumni Award nominations and the nominator may also serve as a supporter for Distinguished Alumni Award nominations.
 A minimum of two letters of support are required for all other categories and must be from supporters other than the nominator.
 A maximum of five letters of support may be submitted in all categories.
+If the nominator writes a letter of support in addition to the biographical summary, it is included in this maximum.

 - Tips for writers of letters of support